connervieira/Predator/README.md

 ### Full Dashcam

-Predator comes with a fully featured dash-cam mode, allowing for customizable real-time recording without processing license plates.
-Dash-cam videos can later be processed by Predator in pre-recorded mode.
+Predator comes with a fully featured dash-cam mode, allowing for customizable ecording without processing license plates.
+Dash-cam videos can later be processed by Predator in pre-recorded mode if desired.
 Predator's dash-cam mode allows for multi-channel recording, provided the hardware supports it, making it easy to simultaneously record multiple angles using multiple cameras.

 ### Headless Ready

-While Predator comes with a straight forward interface, it can be fully configured to run in headless mode, without any user interaction necessary.
-This makes it perfect for vehicle installations, where the driver wants Predator to automatically start when the vehicle turns on without any user input, especially when paired with a compatible user interface.
+While Predator comes with a straight-forward command-line interface, it can be fully configured to run in headless mode, without any user interaction necessary.
+This makes it perfect for vehicle installations, where the driver wants Predator to automatically start when the vehicle turns on.

 ### Object Recognition